nicoddemus/ezored/docs/GET-STARTED.md

 # Get started

-We have created a lot of docs and prebuilt binaries to accelerate development process.
+There is a lot of docs and ready tools to accelerate development process.

 ### Commands